 -Some game mechanics may be frustrating

 There are currently two re launches of Darkfall.
-Rise of Agon (already out) and New Dawn (currently in open beta, game is coming out soon).
+Rise of Agon, and New Dawn.
 Both games are the same base Darkfall, but have been going in different directions, but both have done quality of life updates and reduced the grind.
 I will mostly be talking about RoA, which I played for a while on release and have been following.

 Darkfall RoA is a skill based, no classes open pvp sandbox game.
 You can level up skills and get better gear, but generally the biggest factor is your actual skill and skill of your group at playing the game (as long as your character is developed enough to have the necessities of PVP).
 You can put these skills to the test fighting other players, and participating in clan wars and sieges.
-The game is full loot, so when someone dies you can take all of their items on them.
-But don’t worry, your bank stays safe.
-There is an alignment system, so killing blue players will make you go red, and you will no longer be safe in blue NPC towns.
-You can get alignment back from farming in dungeons and praying at churches with gold but is generally not worth the effort.
+The game is full loot, so when someone dies you can take all of their items on them that arent their few bound low tier items.
+Don’t worry though, your bank stays safe.
+There is an alignment system, so killing blue players will make you go red, and you will no longer be safe in blue NPC towns, and players can attack you for no penalty.
+You can get alignment back from farming in dungeons and praying at churches with gold but it is generally not worth the effort.
 You can still live out of red towns or your clan holdings though.
 Blue players can chose to live out of guard tower protected NPC towns, but all the good resources and mobs are away from these cities, so generally you want to stay away from these anyway unless you are a newer player needing town protection.

 To sum up how Darkfall feels, it’s like a strange hybrid child of WoW, Minecraft, and Ultima Online.
 Which sounds like a really weird combo, but it’s the best way I can think to describe it, so bear with me.
 If you haven’t heard of Ultima Online, it’s pretty much one of the first hardcore open PVP MMO’s, that every open PVP game feels like a knockoff of.
-So the game feels like WoW because it has quests, tons of spells to hot bar spam, and different gear tiers.
-It feels like Minecraft because you can run around jumping and shooting bows and magic while having to aim yourself, and then the hardcore aspects come from Ultima Online.
+The game feels like WoW because it has quests, tons of spells to hot bar spam, and different gear tiers.
+It feels like Minecraft because you can run around jumping and shooting bows and magic while having to aim yourself.

 One of the biggest aspects of the game is clan wars and sieges.
 You can have a giant fight of over 100 players in multiple clans all fighting in 1 battle over a city or holding.
 Control of these holdings is an important factor in the end game and is the main aspect of the “sandbox” part of the game.
 You can’t build everywhere, but you have some control on what is in your holding.
 These holdings can also have mines and things that give good resources making them worth fighting over, which promotes PVP.